-- 1. Certify that the TIN you are giving is correct (or you are waiting for a number to be issued), - 2.
-Certify that you are not subject to backup withholding, or - 3.
-Claim exemption from backup withholding if you are a U.S. exempt payee.
+1. Certify that the TIN you are giving is correct (or you are waiting for a number to be issued),

+2. Certify that you are not subject to backup withholding, or

+3. Claim exemption from backup withholding if you are a U.S. exempt payee.
 If applicable, you are also certifying that as a U.S. person, your allocable share of any partnership income from a U.S. trade or business is not subject to the withholding tax on foreign partners' share of effectively connected income, and

 4. Certify that FATCA code(s) entered on this form (if any) indicating that you are exempt from the FATCA reporting, is correct.
+See What is FATCA reporting, later, for further information.